salesforce-ux/slds-linter/packages/eslint-plugin-slds/README.md

 - `no-sldshook-fallback-for-lwctoken`: Avoid using --slds styling hooks as fallback values for --lwc tokens.
 - `enforce-sds-to-slds-hooks`: Convert your existing --sds styling hooks to --slds styling hooks.
 See lightningdesignsystem.com for more info.
 - `enforce-component-hook-naming-convention`: Replace component styling hooks that use a deprecated naming convention.
-- `lwc-token-to-slds-hook`: Replace the deprecated --lwc tokens with the latest --slds tokens.
-See lightningdesignsystem.com for more info.
 - `no-deprecated-slds-classes`: Please replace the deprecated classes with a modern equivalent.
 - `reduce-annotations`: Remove your annotations and update your code.